jes/scamp-cpu/doc/CARDS.md

 Use bodge wire to connect `WR` pin to backplane pin 38, marked "unused" on backplane.

+Use bodge wire to connect `TX` pin of UART 0 to pin 34, marked "spare_o4" on backplane.

+Use bodge wire to connect `RX` pin of UART 0 to pin 35, marked "spare_o5" on backplane.

 ## Storage

 1 card is internal, the other card is removable through the front panel.